 Our Canine Academic Staff are AKC Canine Good Citizens, have titles in Rally Obedience and been trained as service dogs.
-They assist in puppy socialization, demonstrate obedience training skills and help dogs work around distractions.
+They assist in demonstrating obedience and service dog skills in the courses and webinars.

-Mr. Sulu is a tenured professor at Cooperative Paws and his research area of interest is puppy-ology.
-His publications include the best seller: Health Benefits of Puppy Breath.
-He is fascinated by all-things puppy: shy, sassy, bratty he loves them all.
+Mr. Sulu is a tenured professor at Cooperative Paws and his research area of interest is health benefits of constant cuddling.
+His publications include the best seller: Massaging Mr. Sulu.
+He is an experienced service dog and is titled in Rally as well.

 AKC Canine Good Citizen, Puppy Rally, Rally Level 1 Title -both with Award of Excellence for high scores.
 Service dog.